 - Building the capacity of stakeholders to create, access, use, adapt and redistribute OER

 - Developing a supportive policy

 - Encouraging inclusive and equitable quality OER

 - Nurturing the creation of sustainability models for OER

 Open Education Policy Forum

-OE Global is partnering with Centrum Cyfrowe in Warsaw Poland and SPARC USA to develop and host the Open Education Policy Forum.
-This forum is for participants who are involved with, or planning to create, an open education policy for their institution, region or country.
-Starting with a two-day workshop in Warsaw Poland in 2019, participants are working on their policy which they will present during Open Education Week in March 2020.
-A new Open Policy Forum is expected to take place in the fall of 2020.
-For more information and to get involved visit Open Education Policy Forum.
+OE Global partnered with Centrum Cyfrowe in Warsaw, Poland, and SPARC USA to develop and host the Open Education Policy Forum.
+The forum’s goal is to involve participants in developing an open education policy for their institution, region, or country.
+Starting with a two-day workshop in Warsaw, Poland, in 2019, the participants worked on their policy which they presented during Open Education Week in March 2020.
+Open Policy Forum continued in 2020, 2021 and 2022.
+For more information and to get involved, visit Open Education Policy Forum.